Back Register

 Parent Info

-The Parent-Taught Driver Education (PTDE) course allows a parent or legal guardian to become an instructor for their teen's driver education.
+The Parent Taught Driver Education (PTDE) course allows a parent or legal guardian to become an instructor for their teen's driver education.
+Additionally, a parent, legal guardian, or a judge of a court with jurisdiction over the student can designate a person to instruct the course who is at least 25 years of age, does not charge for the course, and has at least 7 years of driving experience.
 PTDE requires both online classroom instruction and behind-the-wheel driver training.

 Approved Course